- Divergence is extremely strong predictor of a trend continuation or trend change.

 Common Mistakes made by the trader while trading with divergences:

-Common mistake that many novice traders make when they learn to trade with the divergences, the minute they notice the divergence, they take the trade according to the divergence.
+Common mistake that many novice traders make while trading is the minute they notice the divergence, they take the trade accordingly.

 As new traders as well the experienced traders, we need to confirm that the divergence is real and wait for future price action.